utk09/BeginningPython/README.md

 - **Step 3:**
 > Go through folders in order.
 Read the code and comments, run it, and check the outputs.
 > Perform the tasks, if given.
-> Try playing and manipulating the code
+> Try playing and manipulating the code.

 - **Step 4:**
 > Try to write your owm programs, take help from [Google](https://www.google.com/).